mzanibelli/mkcdj/README.md

 ## Usage

 - Run `mkcdj analyze PRESET PATH` to add a track to the collection
+- Run `mkcdj compile PATH` to export all files to the given directory after converting them to a suitable format
 - Run `mkcdj list` to preview the tracklist, with BPM and quality score
-- Run `mkcdj compile PATH` to export all files to the given directory after converting them to a suitable format
+- Run `mkcdj prune` to remove lost files from the current playlist

 ## Configuration